St Faith's A GSG School

 Exit

 The vast majority move on to one or other of the excellent Cambridge independent schools.
-In year 8, half move on to the Leys, with whom there have been constitutional links since the 1930s and a certain number of places are guaranteed for St Faith’s pupils.
+In year 8, half move on to the Leys (43 in 2024), with whom there have been constitutional links since the 1930s and a certain number of places are guaranteed for St Faith’s pupils.
 Others to Perse Upper, Stephen Perse and nearby King’s Ely.
 Some opt for boarding – Felsted, Uppingham, Oakham and Oundle most popular.
 Around 10 to 15 leave at 11+, usually because of parental anxiety about securing a senior place.
 This is not encouraged by the school or by the senior schools concerned who all recognise the benefits of years 7 and 8 in the prep.
-Sixteen scholarships in 2023.
+Twenty scholarships in 2024.

 Our view